thanos-io/thanos/docs/components/query.md

                                  store.read-timeout < query.timeout partial
                                  response will be returned.
 If
                                  store.read-timeout >= query.timeout one of
-                                 stores is timed out clien will get no data and timeout error.
+                                 stores is timed out the client will get no data and timeout error.

 ```